 In the 1960s the Bastion’s military use came to an end and was again modified, this time to house Gibraltar’s new power generating station.
 The station was designed by local architect Natalio Langdon, and was opened in October 1961.
 After closing down in the 1990s, the decision was taken to demolish it in 2005, so as to re-expose the original bastion.

 King's Bastion was revealed again and its historical importance once more appreciated, when in 2000 the bastion was converted into the present day leisure centre, a clever fusion of modern leisure facilities and old military installations.
-It boasts a bowling alley, ice-skating rink, multi-cinemas, children’s play park, restaurants, events areas and gymnasium amongst other facilities.
+It boasts a bowling alley, multi-cinemas, children’s play park, restaurants, events areas and gymnasium amongst other facilities.

 British War Memorial: The Gibraltar War Memorial, also referred to as the British War Memorial.
 The monument, which commemorates the fallen of the First World War, was sculpted by Jose Piquet Catoli of Barcelona, Spain and was constructed of Carrara marble.
 The memorial was unveiled by the Governor of Gibraltar, Sir Charles Monro, during a ceremony on 27 September 1923.
 The Governor had the esplanade and steps built along the Line Wall Curtain for the residents of Gibraltar in 1921.